Office 365 Single Sign On Tutorial

 - Enable the option “Use SAML 2.0 for Authentication” (4).

 - Click the button “Configure SAML” (5) which will display the window shown below.

 - Enter your companies email domain, in the example above I am using flatterfiles.net

 The domain entered must be sent to [email protected] for approval.
 If it has not been added to the approval list then when you click Submit below to update your settings an error message indicating this issue will be shown.

-- Copy and paste the Single Sign On URL from Step 4 into the input named Identify Provider URL.
+- Copy and paste the Login URL from Step 4 into the input named Identify Provider URL.

-- Copy and paste the text from the certificate obtained in Step 5 into the input named Identity Provider Certificate.
+- Paste the text value into the input named Identity Provider Certificate.